sl4desec/sl4desec/README.md

 ## About Me

-I work in the field of cybersecurity, developing websites and security tools as a freelancer, and performing penetration tests.
-I am also in the process of developing my own web browser, focusing on performance, security, and user experience.
-My goal is to create secure and innovative digital solutions while continuously improving my skills.
+I specialize in penetration testing, security tool development, and secure web applications.
+As a freelancer, I identify vulnerabilities and strengthen digital defenses for clients worldwide.
+Im also the founder and developer of Obside Browser - a privacy- first web browser designed for speed, security, and complete user control.

 ## Connect